asmiknalmpatian/Simulation-of-segmented-mortality-tables/README.md

 ## Outcomes

-The simulated dataset can be found in the `03_results` folder and dynamically accessed in the [dashboard](https://advancedmortalitymodeling.shinyapps.io/simulate_mortality_tables_v1/).
+The simulated dataset can be found in the `03_results` folder.
+The results are also available for review and download through an interactive [Shiny app dashboard](https://advancedmortalitymodeling.shinyapps.io/simulate_mortality_tables_v1/).

 ---
 ## Overview of main functions